Access to primary health care

 Chronic disease management

 Good quality health care for people with chronic disease often involves multiple providers across multiple settings.
-The Chronic Disease Management GP services on the Medicare Benefits Schedule enables GPs to coordinate the health care of patients with chronic or terminal medical conditions, including patients who require multidisciplinary, team-based care from multiple providers.
+The Chronic Disease Management GP services on the Medicare Benefits Schedule enable GPs to coordinate the health care of patients with chronic or terminal medical conditions, including patients who require multidisciplinary, team-based care from multiple providers.
 The Chronic Disease Management services include general practitioner management plans (GPMPs) and team care arrangements (TCAs).

-Figure 6.3: Age-standardised rate of chronic disease GP management plans and team care arrangements, by Indigenous status, 2009–10 to 2017–18
+Figure 6.4: Age-standardised rate of chronic disease GP management plans and team care arrangements, by Indigenous status, 2009–10 to 2017–18

 For further information, see: